OmniBench: Towards The Future of Universal Omni-Language Models: Introduction

 The challenge in advancing MLLMs lies not only in their development but also in our capacity to evaluate their performance comprehensively.
 Current benchmarks often solely focus on image or audios, or limited image-text~\citep{yue2024mmmu,Zhang2024CMMMUAC} or audio-text combinations~\citep{Yang2024AIRBenchBL} for the dual-modality vision-language models (VLMs)~\citep{laurenccon2024matters} or audio-language models (ALMs)~\citep{Qwen-Audio, Deng2023MusiLingoBM}.
 This gap in evaluation tools has hindered the community to assess and improve the holistic capabilities of models right before the dawn of general-purpose MLLMs.

-The social impact of these MLLMs is far-reaching, providing transformative capabilities for a variety of domains.
-In healthcare, VLM and ALM can contribute to diagnosing \cite{wu2023can, hemdan2023cr19}.
-The integration of all modalities is expected to significantly improve diagnostic accuracy and patient interaction, making healthcare more accessible and efficient.
-In urban environments, ALM can contribute to improving safety and traffic management by incorporating urban sound event detection during autonomous driving, such as recognising audio of emergency vehicles to supplementary visual and radar modality \cite{sun2021emergency}.
-In addition, audio contributes to biodiversity monitoring \cite{terenzi2021comparison, liang2024mind} and can be greatly enhanced by MLLM's ability to analyse both audio and video from a variety of sensors.
-Finally, it may help robotics or LLM agents to provide better human-computer/robotic interaction (HCI/HRI) service in day-to-day life \cite{liang2024learning, su2023recent}.

-To address this critical need, we introduce \textbf{OmniBench}, a pioneering universal multimodal benchmark designed to rigorously evaluate MLLMs' capability to recognize, interpret, and reason across visual, acoustic, and textual inputs \textit{simultaneously}, which we define as the \textit{omni-understanding and reasoning} ability of the omni-language models (\textbf{OLM}s)~\citep{sun2024videosalmonn,zhan2024anygpt,lu2024unifiedio2}.
+To address this critical need, we introduce \textbf{OmniBench}, a pioneering universal multimodal benchmark designed to rigorously evaluate MLLMs' capability to recognize, interpret, and reason across visual, acoustic, and textual inputs \textit{simultaneously}\footnote{Note that domain-specific modalities from field like medical, biological or financial could also be included.}, which we define as the \textit{omni-understanding and reasoning} ability of the omni-language models (\textbf{OLM}s)~\citep{sun2024videosalmonn,zhan2024anygpt,lu2024unifiedio2}.
 For instance, one can only derive the correct answer of the sample question in \autoref{fig:example_data} by: \emph{1$)$} recognizing elements from the given image and audio to reconstruct the context; \emph{2$)$} interpreting the semantics and relationships among the multimodal objects according to the textual instruction formed as question and options; \emph{3$)$} reasoning and then answering with the complementary information from all the modalities.
 We distinguishes OmniBench by enforcing a unique constraint: accurate responses necessitate an integrated understanding and reasoning of \textit{all multimodal contexts}.
 This approach ensures a more realistic and challenging assessment of multimodal large language models, mirroring the complex, interconnected nature of human cognition.
 To ensure the evaluation reliability, the development of OmniBench relies on high-quality human annotations.
 Furthermore, OmniBench additionally includes the answer rationales provided by the annotators to enhance the validity and ensure the benchmark aligned with human-level understanding.